TCM’s Simple Secret to a Smooth Menopause

 TCM’s Holistic View

-In TCM, your body is a connected system.
-Health depends on a perfect balance between Yin and Yang, smooth flow of Qi (life energy), and strong, healthy internal organs.
+In TCM, your body is one connected system.
+Everything affects everything else — your sleep, digestion, emotions, energy levels.
+Health comes from balance: between Yin and Yang, a smooth flow of Qi (your life energy), and organs that support each other.

 Menopause and the Yin–Yang Theory